sundarnagarajan/rdp-thinbook-linux/README.md

 - Home, End, PgUp, PgDn keys are accessed using Fn-Arrow keys
 - No dedicated numeric keypad
 - No special keys to control screen brightness.
 BUT screen brightness applet in Ubuntu works **perfectly**
+- I believe this UEFI firmware **CANNOT** boot from micro-SD card.
+It appears to be a limitation of the firmware itself - since it does not even show the **option**

 I bought the original 14.1 inch RDP Thinbook in Nov-2016 without Windows installed, with the intention of using Linux on it (I use Linux on **EVERYTHNIG**).